flectra-hq/flectra/addons/stock/doc/stock.rst

 8 Inventory
 ***********

-When you start using Flectra, you might have an inventory to start from.
-(Starting Inventory)  You will enter all the products that are in the warehouse and Flectra will put them in this position.
-When you validate this inventory, Flectra will create the necessary stock moves that will go from Inventory Loss to these locations.
+When you start using Odoo, you might have an inventory to start from.
+(Starting Inventory)  You will enter all the products that are in the warehouse and Odoo will put them in this position.
+When you validate this inventory, Odoo will create the necessary stock moves that will go from Inventory Loss to these locations.

-It is possible that operations in the warehouse are not well registered and the stock in Flectra does not correspond exactly to the physical stock in the warehouse.
+It is possible that operations in the warehouse are not well registered and the stock in Odoo does not correspond exactly to the physical stock in the warehouse.
 Of course, you do not want this to happen, but errors do happen and a way to solve these mistakes, is to check the inventory once and a while.
 Most companies will do an entire inventory yearly.

 You can decide to do a certain product or a certain location.
 So, you are not required to do all the inventory at once.
-In a next step Flectra will propose all the current stock in the system.
-When you correct this stock, Flectra will create the necessary moves in a second tab.
+In a next step Odoo will propose all the current stock in the system.
+When you correct this stock, Odoo will create the necessary moves in a second tab.
 The inventory is done, when these moves are all transferred.